naitik2314/LinkZen/README.md

 - **FastAPI:** For providing a modern, fast web framework.
 - **Vite:** For enabling a fast and modern development experience for the frontend.
 - **Telegram Bot API:** For making bot integrations straightforward.
-- **Magic Patterns:** For the design inspiration and initial frontend template.

 By following these instructions, you can set up, run, and extend LinkZen on your local machine.
 Enjoy managing your links seamlessly!